Curating Natural History

 Dr. Lukáš Laib in the Fezouata lagerstätte near Zagora, Morocco.
 Credit: Martina Nohejlová.

-Czech palaeontologist Dr. Lukáš Laibl shares wide ranging tips for anyone interested in the study of fossils.
+Czech paleontologist Dr. Lukáš Laibl shares wide ranging tips for anyone interested in the study of fossils.
 His dedicated research about trilobite development and evolution (and trilobite larvae in particular) provides a glimpse into the excitement of discovering unexpected facts about the prehistoric past.
-Dr. Laibl’s road to a career in palaeontology was heavily influenced by natural history books and he was happy to recommend several books and resources for fellow enthusiasts and aspiring palaeontologists.
+Dr. Laibl’s road to a career in paleontology was heavily influenced by natural history books and he was happy to recommend several books and resources for fellow enthusiasts and aspiring paleontologists.

 The Royal Tyrrell Museum’s Innovative New Exhibit: Grounds for Discovery